AzmiHaider92/Perfect-loop-gif-nerf/README.md

 **2. Camera Positions**
 We used Colmap to generate camera positions for extracted images.
-This is a visualization of the camera positions around the object (the path that the person recording is doing around the object - assume object is placed at (0,0,0).
+Below is a visualization of the camera positions around the object.
+The blue points represent the path that the person recording is taking around the object - assume object is placed at (0,0,0).
 You can see clearly that the person holding the camera is moving more than a 360deg around the object.
 Meaning, the person is not returning to the origin point.
 Also, the Z axis shows that the person is moving up and down while capturing the video.